BuckShlegeris/BuckShlegeris.github.io/drafts/paperclip.md

 ## My opinion

-I think that paperclip maximizers would plausibly create a universe with lots conscious experience relative to their energy consumption.
-However, I think that their conscious experience has an expected value near zero.
+I think that paperclip maximizers would plausibly create a universe with a reasonable amount of conscious experience relative to their energy consumption.
+However, I think that their conscious experience has an expected valence near zero.

 I think there are a few different broad categories of activities that paperclippers might spend the universe's energy on: